kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

    Block -> Rack).
 This would involve iterative placement generation and a Parent field in the Placement struct.

-4. **Pod Group Replicas Support:** Optimizing scheduling for identical PodGroups (replicas) by scheduling the maximum feasible number of replicas within a single placement pass.
+4. **Pod Group Replicas Optimization:** Optimizing scheduling for identical PodGroups (replicas) by scheduling the maximum feasible number of replicas within a single placement pass.